khalidijaz/ANN-LSTM-for-Short-term-Load-Forecasting/README.md

 4. Choose the "Deep Learning Architectures" folder to excute/run for forecasting purposes of different DL architectures.

 # For MATLAB Files:
-1. Open MATLAB program and place "Plot Aided Files" in MATLAB directory to run matlab files.
+1. Open MATLAB program and place "Plot Aided Files" and MATLAB_Code_STLF in MATLAB directory to run matlab files.
 2. Run the program

 # Citation